28jackiiee/label_pizza/README.md

 ```
 (Replace the angled-bracket values with the ones Supabase shows.)

-### 3 · Initialize database, seed an admin user, and launch the app!

 ```bash
 # create the first Admin account (change the args to your own)
 python label_pizza/manage_db.py \